Buying tickets

 Option 3.
 Buying an Interrail pass and seat reservations

-Interrail is usually the best option for longer rail journeys.
-Interrail is both cheaper and more flexible compared with buying separate tickets from rail providers or buying through tickets from an online platform.
+Interrail is usually the best option for rail journeys to mainland Europe and the British Isles, with the possible exception of northern Germany.
+Interrail is cheaper and more flexible compared with buying separate tickets from more than one rail provider or an online platform.

 With an Interrail pass, if (when) you miss a connection, you can (with a few exceptions) hop on the next train.
 You will not have a seat reservation.
 However, you can usually find a free seat on most trains.
 Problems can arise on trains for which seat reservations are required, especially on trains for which spaces for Interrail pass holders are limited (e.g., Eurostar).
 However, with some planning, one can minimise these risks.

 Interrail passes are clearly aimed at “Youth” travellers.
-So much so, that you will need to pro-actively select “Adult” when buying a pass (unless, of course, you are a youth!).
+So much so, that you will need to pro-actively select “Adult” when buying a pass.

-Interrail passes can be purchased from Interrail/Eurail (https://www.interrail.eu/en).
+Interrail passes can be purchased from Interrail/Eurail (https://interrail.se) and Trainplanet (hence the enthusiasm for pointing out that Interrail is cheaper).
 This is how you purchase a mobile Interrail pass from Interrail/Eurail:

 • Change the number of travellers from 1 “Youth” to, e.g., 1 “Adult”.